inivekin/abosa/abosa.typ

 replacing o constituents,
 it could be nice tae be brand new by realigning spry contents.
+Wi shouting shorn tae drift in drawn charonic pull doon acheron, where bystanders would stoop tae mourn
+I shun your oot o kilter yawn, pretending orpheus regards eurydice as safe in tow, an daedulus attached safeguards so icarus would glide on low.
 In lowered temp an frozen grime am spending what's left immobile, an rest my bloodshot eyes wi rime